An Early History of Timba and TimbaMerchant in London

 Buckling under a price hike by The Spitz- a normal venue tactic once something becomes established- El Despelote closed for the summer.
 We re-launched in September 2000, literally down the street at the Arts Café.
 It was, again, monthly to begin with but the music policy was now Timba and Cuban Salsa, with the odd exception.
 In practice, the exceptions were very few and far between.

 For La Casa Cubana, the Despelote crew joined forces with ex Island Records publicist, Garrell Redfearn.
 We ran almost empty for some months, before our blend of “artisanal” Cuban cocktails, cutting edge Timba, and an agreeable atmosphere, started to draw people back for more.
 A couple of birthday parties filled the venue and we never looked back.
-A novelty for us, there were occasionally queues outside so we decided to run weekly from around spring 2001 This was the first regular weekly Cuban music social dance in London.
+A novelty for us, there were occasionally queues outside so we decided to run twice monthly from around spring 2003 and weekly in early summer.
+This was the first regular weekly Cuban music social dance in London.

 The orientation towards Timba was facilitated by the founding of TimbaMerchant in 2000.
 Growing from a sideline in our social dances and Casino courses, the business was dedicated to discovering, importing and selling modern Cuban music CDs.
 Until that time, Timba arrived in luggage returning from Cuban holidays; in haphazard and tiny consignments to Mr Bongo Records and by accident in the mainstream music stores.
 TimbaMerchant and its predecessor imported several thousand Timba CDs into the UK between 1999-2004, beginning with the fortuitous discovery of Eurotropical and its catalogue, in Spain.
 Along with musically more interesting CDs by the likes of Klimax and Sabrosura Viva, this label released a CD containing one of the only two Cuban tracks (Los Van Van’s “Te Pone La cabeza Mala” being the other) to seriously crossover into mainstream Salsa here back then.